 A practice has a value which is based upon the total value of its Net Assets.

-THE TRUE WORTH OF THE BUSINESS IS THE VALUE OF ITS ASSETS MINUS THE VALUE OF ITS LIABILITIES.
+THE TRUE WORTH OF ANY BUSINESS IS THE VALUE OF ITS ASSETS MINUS THE VALUE OF ITS LIABILITIES.

-Most of the above are not controversial when coming to produce a value, however the intangible value of the goodwill requires definite skills to maximise the true worth of the business.
+Most of the above are not controversial when coming to produce a value, however the intangible value of the goodwill requires definite skills and a knowledge of the market to maximise its true worth.

 Goodwill: The difference between the purchase price and the sum of the net assets is by definition the value of the "Goodwill" of the practice.